Skip to content

 Avoid products with titanium dioxide – it may be in nanoparticle form, and recent studies have raised concerns that nanoparticles can travel to other organs in the body, and are inflammatory.

 OTHER PROBIOTICS SOMETIMES HELP A LITTLE - Many people (including family members) reported trying various multi-strain probiotics containing various Lactobacillus and Bifidobacterium species in the nostrils and found they did not treat sinusitis.
-But if feeling a little “imbalanced” – perhaps a cough or mucusy – then swishing the dry powder from one capsule in the mouth and then swallowing it, can result in some improvement.
+But if feeling a little “imbalanced” – perhaps a cough, post nasal drip, or mucusy – then swishing the dry powder from one capsule in the mouth and then swallowing it, can result in some improvement.
+[This is especially true if we suspect we have overused L. sakei.]

 STILL UNKNOWN: Some multi-strain probiotics now contain L. sakei, but may be problematic if they don’t need refrigeration (e.g. Multi-strain Probiotic by Innovix Labs)L.sakei products typically die after a few weeks without refrigeration, and die when exposed to oxygen (anaerobic).